laerling/config/README.md

   - Rerun GRUB config after holodeck install in order to include the intel-ucode initrd
   - C3D2 chat (z.
 B. profanity, (or if handling is simpler than profanity, bitlbee oder irssi+irssi-xmpp))
   - shell prompt by pattern <git-repo-name>/path/to/subdir/
-  - Put recommendations for AUR packages into holograms?
-    - E. g. hologram-audio: $(yaourt -Qi mp3splt) for splitting audio files (e. g. flies which are an entire album)
   - hologram-base: Activate numlock (not only the LEDs but really...)
   - firefox config via autoconfig (also see https://wiki.archlinux.org/index.php/Firefox ) (/usr/lib/firefox/defaults/pref/ etc....)
     - Make default browser